-There were no changes in our internal controls over financial reporting during the quarter ended December 31, 2019, that have materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal controls over financial reporting during the quarter ended December 31, 2020, that have materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+We have not experienced any material impact to our internal controls over financial reporting despite the fact that many of our employees are working remotely due to the COVID-19 pandemic.
+We are continually monitoring and assessing the effects of the COVID-19 situation on our internal controls to minimize the impact on their design and operating effectiveness.